nisfornail/Portfolio_Data_Analyst/README.md

-The portfolio contains my visualizations and SQL queries of datasets.
+The portfolio contains my projects with visualizations and SQL queries of datasets.